jwwojak/jwwojak.github.io/docs/samples/update-cycle.md

 </tr>
 <tr>
     <td><b>Bidders</b></td>
     <td>At 1-hour intervals, the bidders load/reload all the available campaign data from Watson.
-This ensures they have the latest budget and campaign data.<br><br> Also, this update takes bidder performance into account.
-As a result, the bidders receive budget amounts in proportion to their match rates, i.e., bidders that match a lot of requests receive more budget than those with fewer bid requests.
-Finally, the bidders continue to send match rate data to Vertical, which passes that information to the budget allocator.</tr>
+This ensures the bidders have the latest budget and campaign data.<br><br> Also, this update takes bidder performance into account.
+As a result, the bidders receive budget amounts in proportion to their match rates, i.e., bidders that match a lot of requests receive more budget than those with fewer bid requests.<br><br>Finally, the bidders continue to send match rate data to Vertica, which passes that information to the budget allocator.</tr>
 </table>
 </html>